Book Review of Into the Water by Paula Hawkins

 Probably the best thriller that I've read is Gillian Flynn's Gone Girl.
 The plot was exquisite, but even better is that it was imaginatively and flawlessly crafted, rather than just being accurately plotted.
 I think Gone Girl far exceeds the expectations of a simple thriller and is appealing for those readers for whom strong characterisation is the main hook in.
 However, I still couldn't always keep up with the plot and had to flick back!

-I have a Maths teacher friend who loves a good thriller and simply eats them up on holidays (the Maths may have relevance), but for me they are hard work and take too much concentration.
+I have a Maths teacher friend who loves a good thriller and simply eats them up on holidays (the Maths may have relevance) as antidote to anxiety is perhaps needed, but for me they are hard work and take too much concentration.
 They are a bit of a slow burn too - but, to be fair, by the end I'm usually glad I've persevered.
 I am glad I read Into the Water and I vow to try to be a little more open minded about thrillers in general.
 I am eagerly awaiting the next Robert Galbraith, though, that's possibly just because of my middle-aged mid-life crisis crush on the main character Cormoran Strike!
 Hmm, not sure I like what that reveals about me as a reader!

 I've just read this through before posting.
 Did I really base the blog post on the premise that the TV version may be better than the book.
 Fully retracted!